Crossover exponents, fractal dimensions and logarithms in Landau-Potts field theories: Introduction

 In this paper, we give estimates of non-singlet scaling exponents, crossover exponents, and some further universal quantity relevant for log-CFT for the $q$-states Landau-Potts field theory in $d=6-\epsilon$ using the renormalization group to three loops \cite{Osborn:2017ucf}.
 Our result extends the previous literature \cite{wallace-young,Stephen:1977mw,Barbosa:1986kv,Theumann:1985qc} by streamlining the computation, thanks to a careful use of the representation theory of $S_q$, and including one further order in the perturbative expansion.
-We also briefly discuss the same quantities for a sibling model known as the hypertetrahedral model in $d=4-\epsilon$, again up to three loops, which, to the best of our knowledge, was never presented elsewhere.
+We also briefly discuss the same quantities for a sibling model known as the hypertetrahedral model in $d=4-\epsilon$, again up to three loops, which, to the best of our knowledge, were never presented elsewhere.
+Since the hypertetrahedral model coincides with the well-known cubic model (the model with the symmetry of a cube, $H_3$, \cite{aharony1973,carmona2000}) for $q=4$, we provide numerical estimates of critical quantities using resummation methods in $d=3$.
 Our results are used to compute several quantities of interest, but we pay particular attention to crossover exponents and universal log-CFT data.
 The paper is organized to give a brief (certainly inexhaustive) introduction to most of the topics that we touched in this introduction.
 In Sect.~\ref{sect:potts-field-theory} we show how to construct general Landau-Ginzburg-like field theories with permutation symmetry; in Sect.~\ref{sect:deformations} we discuss the irreducible representations that emerge for quadratic and cubic deformations; in Sect.~\ref{sect:crossover-exponents} we discuss how crossover exponents appear at criticality; in Sect.~\ref{sect:log-cft} we discuss the relation with log-CFT and several special limits; in Sects.~\ref{sect:estimates-d6} and \ref{sect:estimates-d4} we give our main results for the cases $d=6-\epsilon$ and $d=4-\epsilon$ respectively.